nmistry096/CloudFS-Android/doc/source/com/bitcasa/cloudfs/api/RESTAdapter.rst

    :throws BitcasaException: If a CloudFS API error occurs.
    :throws IOException: If response data can not be read due to network errors.
    :return: Returns true if the folder is deleted successfully, otherwise false.

+deletePlan
+^^^^^^^^^^

+.. java:method:: public boolean deletePlan(Session session, String planId) throws IOException, BitcasaException
+   :outertype: RESTAdapter

+   Deletes the account plan from CloudFS for the given plan id.

+   :param session: The session object.
+   :param planId: The path of the item which needs to be deleted.
+   :throws BitcasaException: If a CloudFS API error occurs.
+   :throws IOException: If response data can not be read due to network errors.
+   :return: Returns true if the account plan is deleted successfully, otherwise false.

 deleteShare
 ^^^^^^^^^^^